ShreyanshArora/Higher-Lower/README.md

 - Submit a pull request with a detailed description of your changes.

 ## License
-Higher Lower Game is licensed under the [insert license].
+Higher Lower Game is licensed under the terms of the MIT license.
 For more details, see the LICENSE file.

 ## Contact
 If you have any questions, suggestions, or feedback, feel free to reach out to us at twitter @shreyansh__11__.